 There are other methods like a motion-activated sprinkler or plant coverings that will work better.

 Do Squirrels Eat Garden Vegetables?

 Yes, squirrels will absolutely eat garden vegetables including leafy greens, tomatoes, and sunflowers.
 Squirrels ate so many of my tomatoes this year that I’m starting to learn indoor gardening just so I can eat some of my heirlooms before they get ahold of them!

 My Favorite Squirrel Repellent Stack

 When it comes to keeping squirrels out of your garden, there are a number of options you can try.
-Some methods involve creating an environment that is inhospitable for these furry creatures while others encourage them away from eating vegetables and fruits in the first place.

 My favorite “squirrel repellent stack” is the fake owl combined with a motion-activated sprinkler for some good comedic relief 🙂